18 Ghost Towns In Montana [MAP]

 History:

-Bannack is where it all began in 1862, when a German immigrant named John Conrad discovered gold near Virginia City.
-The first town established to support miners working along Grasshopper Creek, Bannack became an official city on February 28, 1864.
-Soon, hundreds of buildings were constructed as mining turned into a full-blown industry within months.
+Bannack’s origin dates back to 1862 when a German immigrant named John White discovered gold near what would later become Virginia City.
+Established as the first town to support miners working along Grasshopper Creek, Bannack was officially incorporated on February 28, 1864.
+The city quickly expanded, with hundreds of buildings erected as mining rapidly evolved into a full-blown industry.

 What’s Left?